WannaBeSuperteur/CSknowledges/DataBase/readme.md

   * SQL_DML_search.md
 * SQL Data Manipulation Language - add, modify and delete
   * SQL_DML_others.md

 ## DataBase Normalization
+* Basics of DataBase Normalization
+* Normal Forms
+* How to make these Normal Forms

 ## DataBase Transactions
+* Basics of Transactions
+* Problems and solutions of transactions